c1ph3r-1337/BurpSuite-Keygen/README.md

 > **Note**
 > I have personally reviewed and gone through the source code included in this archive.
-> The code does not contain malicious behavior and is kept strictly for **research, learning, and archival reference purposes**.
+> This code does not contain malicious behavior.
+It is intended strictly for bypassing Burp Suite licensing and modifying JVM security configurations for research purposes.**.

 This directory contains: